niejn/tinyFIX/README.md

 fixServer = FixServer()

-fixServer.fixSession.setUseSequenceNumberFile(True)		  # Optional , if not called seq numbers will start from 1 and
+# Optional , if not called seq numbers will start from 1 and
 # You can also directly set seq numbers via fixSession object
+fixServer.fixSession.setUseSequenceNumberFile(True)

-fixServer.fixSession.setTimePrecision(FixConstants.TIMESTAMP_PRECISION_MICROSECONDS) # Default value is MILLISECONDS, you can also set to SECONDS
+# Default timeprecision is MILLISECONDS, you can also set to SECONDS
+fixServer.fixSession.setTimePrecision(FixConstants.TIMESTAMP_PRECISION_MICROSECONDS)

-fixServer.start(serverPortNumber, serverCompId, simulatorSubId) # Responds to logon message , call startWithCustomLogonResponse for a custom logon message
+# Responds to logon message , call startWithCustomLogonResponse for a custom logon message
+fixServer.start(serverPortNumber, serverCompId, simulatorSubId)

 while True: